EMCLab-Sinica/Stateful-CNN/README.md

 Here are basic software and hardware requirements to build the Stateful NN inference engine:

-* A Unix-like operating system.
-Currently Windows is not supported.
 * Python >= 3.7
 * Several deep learning Python libraries defined in `requirements.txt`.
 Those libraries can be installed with `pip3 install -r requirements.txt`.
 * [Code composer studio](https://www.ti.com/tool/CCSTUDIO) >= 11.0